 If I Move to Another State, Do My Points Follow Me?

-Most states share information through compacts like the Driver License Compact.
-Serious violations will follow you.
-Your new state may apply its own point rules to the out-of-state violation.
+All 50 states share information through like the Driver License Compact.
+Serious violations like a DUI will follow you.
+Your new state use its own point rules for your previous states traffic violations.

-What’s the Difference Between an Infraction and a Criminal Traffic Offense in Terms of Points?
+What’s the Difference Between a Violation and a Criminal Traffic Offense in Terms of Points?

-An infraction is a minor offense (e.g., a small speeding violation) and may have fewer points.
-Criminal traffic offenses (e.g., DUI) have more points and stay on your record longer.
+An traffic violation is a minor offense like a speeding ticket and gives fewer points.
+Criminal traffic offenses like a DUI give more points and stay on your record longer.

 Will My Record Show Old Points Even if They No Longer Count Towards Suspension?

-This depends on your state’s record-keeping.
+This depends on your state’s record keeping rules.
 Some states keep a complete history of all points even if they no longer apply to suspension.
 In contrast, others only show active points within a specific time frame.